Humanoid

 Methods

-Returns an array of Accessories that the Humanoid's parent is currently wearing.
+Returns an array of Accessory objects that the humanoid's parent is currently wearing.

-Returns back a copy of the Humanoid's cached HumanoidDescription, which describes its current look.
+Returns a copy of the humanoid's cached HumanoidDescription which describes its current look.

 Causes the Humanoid to walk in the given direction.